luke-beep/all-about-windows/README.md

 - Uninstall all unnecessary apps.

 - Make sure that you have the latest version of windows.
-As of current date it would be [**22H2**](/render/winver.md).
+As of current date it would be [**Windows 10**](https://learn.microsoft.com/en-us/windows/release-health/release-information) | [**Windows 11**](https://learn.microsoft.com/en-us/windows/release-health/windows11-release-information).

-- Download this program **[https://github.com/hellzerg/optimizer/releases](https://github.com/hellzerg/optimizer/releases)** and continue following the guide.
+- Download this application => **[https://github.com/hellzerg/optimizer/releases](https://github.com/hellzerg/optimizer/releases)** and continue following the guide.

 <img src="./assets/optimizer.png" alt="Optimizer" title="Optimizer">

-> For example, if you would like to keep print service on then you do not tick "Disable Print Service".
+> For example, if you would like to keep print service on then wouldn't tick "Disable Print Service".

 - Disable all the unnecessary startup apps.
 To do this you want to go and open up Task Manager.
 Go to the Startup tab and disable all the apps that you do not use.

 - To complete this process you may need to go into regedit and the delete some startup keys from there, or you could use **[https://github.com/hellzerg/optimizer/releases](https://github.com/hellzerg/optimizer/releases)** and simply go to the Startup tab and select all the apps that you do not use and delete them.

-- Select startup apps.
+- Select the Startup tab.
 <img src="./assets/tab1.png" alt="Optimizer" title="Optimizer">

 - Select all the apps that you do not use.